 FEAR OF MICE

 The fear of mice (musophobia) affects 20 percent of adults according to a Gallup™ poll and has the widest spread of all fears between the sexes.
 An incredible 5.5 times more women than men are afraid of mice.
 This is consistent with the fact that mice are far more afraid of men than women.
 Men are more likely to hurt them.

 Compared to all other fears, this one is difficult to explain or classify.

 A. Primordial Fear of Mice.

 The fear of mice may have roots in the primordial sections of the brain.
 Most of these primitive fears arise from life-or-death situations, such as, an animal will kill you, jumping of the cliff will kill you, trying to cross a river when you can’t swim will kill you; a stranger entering your home will kill you, etc. That that does not appear to be a reason for the fear of mice.

 The possible perception of starvation may be a connection, as discussed in the Read More Link below.

 Perception of Starvation.
 The mice population is one of the largest threats to the human food supplies.
 Taking away the food causes starvation, which is a life and death scenario.
 Every mouse will produce 3 to 14 babies with each birth cycle, and each mouse can reproduce 5 to 10 times each year.
 This means that one mouse can theoretically produce up to 289 billion, yes billion, duplicates each year.
 This could wipe out the food supply very quickly.
 In this regard, it would be important to reduce the mouse population and supports a strong dislike of the furry animal.
 Since the females in ancient times were in charge of the food storage, this would be consistent with women being 5.5 times more fearful than men.

 But hate and fear are different emotions.
 Being afraid of the mouse and running away does the opposite in protecting the food supply.
 Emotions are complicated matters.
-For example, some people say that one cannot really hate unless they first loved This suggests that opposites may be linked.
+For example, some people say that one cannot really hate until they first experienced love.